How to Draw Basic Paths with SVG

 Hamburger menu icon

 Before we get to the arrow example, let’s draw a simple hamburger menu icon.
 We draw three lines within the same path with the move-to (M) and line-to (L) commands.
-First, we move to the start of the top line (M -40, -40) and draw a line to its end (L 40, -40).
+First, we move to the start of the top line with M -45, -45 and draw a line to its end with L 45, -45.
+Hover over the coordinates in the code or on the image to see how they are positioned.

 -100, -100